Fluid Creativity through Expressive Painting & Butoh

 Solo/ private accommodation for solo travellers or couples

-Shared accommodation with your own bedroom
+Shared accommodation with your own bedroom in a two-bedroom house.

-7 nights residential stay
+Accommodation: 7 nights residential stay in unique and conveniently located accommodation options.

 How to get to Aegina?